Nathanator/quicktable/README.md

 quicktable
 ==========

-quicktable is a Pythonic representation of tabular data. quicktable is designed to have no dependancies on external modules, be beautifully represented in code and require very little learning to use.
+quicktable is a Pythonic representation of tabular data. quicktable is designed to have no dependencies on external modules, be beautifully represented in code and require very little learning to use.

 quicktables can be filtered, unioned, pivoted and its columns can be transformed, removed, extended and renamed among